Pelvic pain management

 Your doctor can help you decide if you need to be seen right away.

-Each source of pelvic pain has some symptoms that are different and some that are similar.
-When you have pelvic pain that’s connected to any condition of the urinary tract you may also experience frequent urination, low back pain or pain while urinating.
+Each source of female abdominal pain has some symptoms that are different and some that are similar.
+If your chronic pelvic pain is related to the urinary tract, you may also experience:

-Any kind of pelvic pain may make you feel generally sick.
-You may also have pressure, swelling, bloating, constipation or diarrhea.
-Infections of any kind may also cause fever, dizziness or nausea.
+Any type of low abdominal pain may make you feel generally sick.
+You may also experience pressure, swelling, bloating, constipation, or diarrhea.
+Infections of any kind may cause fever, dizziness, or nausea.

 Treatments for pelvic pain